 Phoenix Brain Injury Lawyer

 The brain is a delicate and complex organ.
 When it sustains an injury, the victim can suffer from many different symptoms, ranging from memory loss to motor function challenges to personality changes.
 Some brain injury patients fully recover over time while others remain permanently affected and require lifelong medical care.
 If you or a close relative has suffered a brain injury in an accident in Arizona, the Phoenix brain injury lawyers at Gallagher & Kennedy can help your family hold the at-fault party legally and financially accountable.
-Contact us to request a free brain injury consultation today.
+Contact our Arizona law firm to request a free brain injury consultation today.

-Why Choose Our Brain Injury Lawyers?
+Why Choose Our Phoenix Brain Injury Lawyers?

 When To Call a Brain Injury Attorney in Arizona

 It is extremely important to protect your rights after suffering any type of brain injury in your family.
 Even a minor injury to the brain could impact the patient’s life.
 You or a loved one may require expensive surgeries or temporary rehabilitation therapies.
 The patient may have to stay home from work and miss out on earning opportunities.
-The physical pain and mental anguish the patient may suffer are also worth a conversation with an attorney.
+The physical pain and mental anguish the patient may suffer are also worth a conversation with an injury attorney.
 Your family could be eligible for compensation.
 A Phoenix brain injury lawyer can help you seek restitution from the at-fault party for your injury, whether the defendant is a drunk driver or an incompetent anesthesiologist.

 Types of Brain Injuries

 Any injury to the scalp, skull or brain is a head injury.
 One of the most common types of head injuries is a concussion.
 A concussion can occur from a bump to the head, such as in a slip-and-fall accident, or from the body and head suffering a sudden impact, like in a rear-end motor vehicle collision.
 Concussions typically go away on their own, as long as the patient does not sustain a second concussion while the first is still healing.
-The brain can sustain many other types of injuries as well.
+The brain can sustain many other types of head injuries as well.

 - Bleeding in the brain, possibly causing pressure to build up inside the skull.
 Hemorrhage is uncontrollable bleeding in the brain or the space surrounding the brain.